y2d2/YD_IDLAB_TURTLEBOT/docs/source/usage.rst

 !!!
 IF you have the NLOS object in the room make sure the robot starts somewhere close to the center to avoid collision.
 (The robot has not yet been upgrade to include collision avoidance.)

+In order to stop the experiment tap ctrl + C in the rosdock shell.
    $ roslaunch mocap_qualisys qualisys.launch  server_address:=10.10.193.16